DMV Hearing Lawyer in Los Angeles

 The DMV hearing officer acts as both judge and prosecutor in this procedure.
 They are only interested in three issues:

+If you’ve been arrested for a DUI in Los Angeles, it’s in your best interest to retain the services of an experienced California criminal defense lawyer.
+All experienced DUI attorneys are aware of the DMV hearing process and impending deadlines.
 The DMV hearing process is essentially won or lost based upon technical issues that only experienced attorneys used to dealing with the DMV can raise and argue for you.

 In some ways, the DMV’s punishment is even harsher than the court’s, since the DMV will actually suspend your driving privilege for four months if you fail to request the hearing or do not successfully defend it.